Government support for funeral costs

 The maximum amount you’ll receive is £812 if you’re eligible and have children.
 The amount you’ll receive also depends on your ability to pay the loan back and if you have over £1,000 of savings (or £2,000 if you or your husband, wife or civil partner are over 62).

 Local authorities have a statutory duty to arrange funerals for people who die within their boundary, where no other suitable arrangements can be made e.g. there are no relatives willing or able to arrange the funeral or where there are insufficient funds.
-It’s the council’s responsibility to recover the costs of the funeral from the estate of the deceased.
+It’s the council’s responsibility to recover the costs of the funeral from the estate of the deceased, if there is an estate.